kimtillas91/kimtillas91.github.io/_posts/2018-02-02-studying-japanese-in-kyoto-part-3-expenses.md

 category: Japan
 tag:    [language, study, Nihongo, Japan, life, ISI, budget]
 img:	isi-kyoto.jpg
-description: "A break down my expenses for the first 3 months of studying Nihongo in Kyoto at a Japanese language school.
+description: "A break down my expenses for the first 3 months of studying Nihongo in Kyoto at a Japanese language school will hopefully give you some idea about the cost of living in Kyoto.
 I also give a bit of advice on how to minimize expenses."
 ---

 One of the most important things to consider when planning your language study in a foreign country is **living expenses**.
 Language schools typically give a rough figure of how much you will need monthly.
 In Kyoto, they typically say **JPY 100k per month**.
 That includes rent, food, and transportation.